UdaykiranEstari/UdaykiranEstari/README.md

 # Data Science Portfolio - Udaykiran Estari
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
 This portfolio also contains my Achievements, skills, and certificates.
-It is updated on the regular basis.
+It is updated on a regular basis.

 - **Email**: [eastariuday123@gmail.com](eastariuday123@gmail.com)
 - **LinkedIn**: [linkedin.com/UdaykiranEstari](https://www.linkedin.com/in/udaykiranestari)
 - **Tableau**: [tableau.com/UdaykiranEstari](https://public.tableau.com/app/profile/estari.udaykiran/vizzes)

 ## Achievements
-- Recipient of Best Student Award for Outstanding overall performace by securing 9.5 SGPA in 5 Consecutive semesters.
+- Recipient of Best Student Award for Outstanding overall performance by securing 9.5 SGPA in 5 Consecutive semesters.
 - Recipient of FFE Scholarship and Fee Waiver for excellent academic performance (98.5%).
-- Winner of 61st National SGFI Competition, securing first place in both the Individual and Team championship categories.
+- Winner of the 61st National SGFI Competition, securing first place in the Individual and Team championship categories.

 ## Projects

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/telecom.jpg"> **[Real-time CO2 Emissions Forecasting with Time Series Models](https://github.com/UdaykiranEstari/real-time-co2-emissions-forecasting)**

-In this project I have extracted data of real-time CO2 emissions using an API, cleaning and preprocessing the data, and building various time series models including AR, ARIMA, SARIMA, and LSTM.
-The repository also includes the necessary scripts for analyzing the models and selecting the best-performing one.
+In this project, I have extracted data of real-time CO2 emissions using an API, cleaned and preprocessed the data, and built various time series models including AR, ARIMA, SARIMA, and LSTM.
+The repository also includes the necessary scripts for analyzing the models and selecting the best-performing ones.
 Finally, the selected model is used for forecasting CO2 emissions for the next 10 years.

 #

 <img align="left" width="250" height="150" src="https://github.com/archd3sai/Portfolio/blob/master/Images/instacart.jpeg"> **[COVID-19 UK Tracker: Interactive Graphical User Interface](https://github.com/UdaykiranEstari/covid19-uk-gui-tkinter)**

-In this Project I developed a COVID-19 UK Cases GUI using Tkinter in Python.
+In this Project, I developed a COVID-19 UK Cases GUI using Tkinter in Python.
 It offers real-time data updates, interactive graphs, date selection via a calendar widget, and a convenient place comparison feature.
 This user-friendly interface provides up-to-date COVID-19 information, interactive visuals, and the ability to focus on specific dates or regions for analysis.

 #